Red Hot Catholic Love: Production

 In the DVD commentary for this episode, Stone and Parker refer to their irritation towards arguments from more socially liberal/atheistic/secular-minded types of people, as well as from socially religious conservatives.
 The scene where the parents discuss atheism while crapping out their mouths is based on Parker's annoyance with atheists.
 When Maxi searches for the Holy Document the scene is animated in the style of Pitfall!
 Randy's nightmare about the priest molesting the boys is done using footage from The Love Boat.

 The Great Queen Spider was taken from "Planet of the Spiders", a 1974 serial of Doctor Who, and is later referenced in the 2017 Role-playing video game South Park: The Fractured but Whole.

-Accuracy

-The episode's suggestion that the Vatican enforces stricter bans on priests engaging in heterosexual sex has been disproven.
-In February 2019, the Vatican acknowledged that the Catholic Church had secretly enacted rules to protect clergy who not only violated their vow of celibacy, regardless of the gender of their sexual partner, but who also fathered children by doing so as well.

 Home media

-"Red Hot Catholic Love", along with the sixteen other episodes from South Park's sixth season, were released on a three-disc DVD set in the United States on October 11, 2005.
+"Red Hot Catholic Love", along with the sixteen other episodes from South Parks sixth season, was released on a three-disc DVD set in the United States on October 11, 2005.
 The sets included brief audio commentaries by Parker and Stone for each episode.
 IGN gave the season a rating of 9/10.

+The episode is also one of three included in the 2005 DVD release South Park: The Passion of the Jew, alongside the titular episode and "Christian Rock Hard".